24 Mar Algorithmic Trading Software Reviews – Tradestation vs Multicharts vs NinjaTrader

 - The software comes with the 30-day free trial; it is relatively easy to download and install.

-- There are 20 plus data feeds and brokers supported, and Multicharts has inbuilt APIs for the majority of them.
-Adding data and symbols to charts can be a little tricky and may require some practice.
+- There are 20 plus data feeds and brokers supported, and Multicharts has inbuilt APIs for most of them.
+Adding data and symbols to charts can be a little tricky and may require some practice

 - C# programming difficulty again comes down to your coding ability; those experienced will find the learning curve easier.
 However, with NinjaTrader 7 there was a lack of online guides and web material which has been improved considerably with NinjaTrader 8.